GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-5/index.md

   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/QdE5Gr23r68leiaVjfUI.png", alt="Blurred vision selected in the Rendering tab and emulated in the viewport.", width="800", height="500" %}

-For a more hands-on learning experience, see the [Discover and fix low contrast text](/docs/devtools/accessibility/reference/#contrast) tutorial.
+For a more hands-on learning experience, see the [Make your website more readable](/docs/devtools/accessibility/contrast/) tutorial.

 To learn more, see: